 About Malbork Castle

-Today, the restored Malbork Castle is a UNESCO World Heritage site and a museum in northern Poland, displaying medieval works, weaponry and historic displays including exploring the history of the Teutonic Knights.
+Today, the restored Malbork Castle is a UNESCO World Heritage site and a museum (opened in 1961) displaying medieval works, weaponry and historic displays including exploring the history of the Teutonic Knights.
 Touring this beautiful redbrick building with its magnificent rooms is a great day trip from Gdansk.
+There is also a great viewing point across the river for you to capture the castle in its full glory.

 Discover the best Historic Sites in Poland, from Auschwitz Concentration Camp to The Barbakan and more, includes interactive Polish cultural places, landmarks and monuments map.